DonghaoWu/smart-brain-heroku/README.md

 # smart-brain-heroku

-## :gem::gem::gem:This documentation is about how to download this repo and deploy it on Heroku.
+## :gem::gem::gem:  This documentation is about how to download this repo and deploy it on Heroku.

 ### Application link: [https://smart-brain-prod-2020.herokuapp.com/](https://smart-brain-prod-2020.herokuapp.com/)